 Carry

 The term carry refers to basic activities in professional cricket.
 Carry means that the batsman has finished his role in the match (lost) and needs to be replaced.
-In turn, the term carry the bat means that the batsman could catch all the opponent’s serves.
-These are different concepts (but everything refers to the batsman), and it is necessary to clarify the difference between the terms carry and carry the bat.
+This concept refers to the batsman and the term carry needs to be clarified.

 Carry – what does it mean?

 The term carry in cricket has two meanings.
-Firstly, that’s what the batsman’s kick is called.
-To explain: when a batsman hits the ball, and the ball does not touch the ground falls into the hands of an outfield player, then this hit is called carry.
-If an outfield player takes the ball after bouncing off the ground, this is not a carry hit.
-In modern cricket, video replays are sometimes required to determine if the ball was in hand right away or was still bounced a few inches before reaching a fielder.
+Firstly, it is the name given to the batsman’s kick.
+To explain: when a batsman hits the ball, and it does not touch the ground but falls into the hands of an outfield player, then this hit is called carry.
+If an outfield player takes the ball after bouncing off the ground, it is not a carry hit.
+In modern cricket, video replays are sometimes required to determine whether the ball was in the hand right away or whether it bounced a few inches before reaching a fielder.

 In the second meaning, this word denotes the distance at which the wicket-keeper should be.
-It is used when the batsman fails to hit, and the ball falls into the hands of the wicket-keeper.
-It must be positioned at a suitable distance behind the stumps to do this.
-In matches, the place where the wicket-keeper should stand is chosen by the team captain, and he, in turn, selects this distance based on the quality of the field, the bowler’s serving height and other factors.
+It is used when a batsman fails to hit, and the ball falls into the hands of the wicket-keeper.
+He must be positioned at a suitable distance behind the stumps to do this.
+In matches, the captain of the team chooses the place where the wicket-keeper should be stand, and he, in turn, selects this distance based on the quality of the pitch, the bowler’s serving height and other factors.

 Nisha Bhavani